nhs-england-tools/repository-template/docs/Tutorial.md

 ## First things first

 You will need certain tools to be installed in order to use the tools in the repository template.
-They are:

-- The gnu coreutils.
-- Gnu make.
+They are listed in the [`README`](../README.md#prerequisites) at the root of the project, so make sure you have them installed first, before trying to continue.

-These are some of the tools that the engineering community assumes you will have for compatibility with a wide range of projects and products, so install them if you haven't already.
+These prerequisites are some of the tools that the engineering community assumes you will have for compatibility with a wide range of projects and products.

 Some other tools will be installed by the framework if you don't already have them installed.
 I'll call those out as and when they